Fallout: Equestria: Reception and influence

 The novel is considered to be a major cornerstone of the My Little Pony: Friendship Is Magic fandom, due to its scale and popularity.
-This has been reflected in the immense amount of fanworks undertaken since 2012, ranging from the music and fanart category, to spin-offs/non-canon side stories, and concluding with the production of a video game developed by The Overmare Studios, titled Ashes of Equestria (having previously been considered a mod, but eventually becoming a stand-alone project, which is still in production.
-It uses a modified version of the 3D graphic engine Unity; however, there has been some confusion regarding it, as it looks similar to the Gamebryo engine used for Fallout 3, a game developed by Bethesda Game Studios).
+This has been reflected in the immense amount of fanworks that have been undertaken since 2012, including music, fan art and non-canonical spin offs or side stories.
+A fanmade video game based on the novel was developed by The Overmare Studios, titled Ashes of Equestria.
+It was originally considered a mod, but eventually became a stand-alone project, which is still in production.
+It uses a modified version of the 3D graphic engine Unity; however, there has been some confusion regarding it, as it looks similar to the Gamebryo engine used for Fallout 3, a game developed by Bethesda Game Studios.
+Zachary D. Palmer, in an article for the journal Men and Masculinities, discussed the fandom around the novel as an outlet for male fans of My Little Pony to combine traditionally masculine interests like guns and first-person shooter games with the more traditionally feminine content of the original series.

-Fallout: Equestria was the theme of the 2017 Trotcon, a convention based on the show in Columbus, Ohio.
-As of 2012, the novel has been translated in seven languages, and had inspired fanworks and fanart.
+Fallout: Equestria was the theme of the 2017 edition of TrotCon, a brony convention in Columbus, Ohio.
+As of 2012, the novel has been translated into seven languages, and had inspired fan works and fan art.
 Despite the popularity of Fallout: Equestria, the novel's author has remained anonymous, choosing not to reveal their real name or gender.